 If you haven’t got an image editing software and you’re serious about improving your photography, I'd strongly encourage you to get one.
 The gold standard in the industry is Adobe Photoshop and there are plenty (I mean PLENTY) of tutorials on how to edit pictures in Photoshop.

 Interested to learn but don’t know where to start?
 Check out this article where I show you how to get started in Photoshop image editing.
-If you want more advanced training, Phlearn is a good place to visit.
+Once you've mastered image editing, you could even consider a freelance job as a photo editor.

 How about where to find photo editing tutorial?